 Lakes don’t get much more old school than Crescent, in Washington’s Olympic National Park.
 Lake Crescent Lodge is one of the great national-park hotels, with a wood-paneled dining room—President Franklin Roosevelt ate here—and a sunroom where parents and young children play games of Uno and Jenga.

 As for the lake itself, it’s a gem: second-deepest in Washington and, locals claim, clearer than Western rivals Crater and Tahoe.
 There are biological reasons for this—such as an almost complete absence of water-clouding nitrogen—but what will count more is all the fun you can have on and around Crescent.
-The lodge rents canoes, rowboats, and tandem kayaks; you can fish for two species of trout found nowhere but here.
+The lodge rents canoes, kayaks, and paddleboards; you can fish for two species of trout found nowhere but here.
 (You do, however, have to put the trout back.)

 Stay: Best (and only) choice is 1916-vintage Lake Crescent Lodge.
-Singles and couples cocoon in the eight upstairs lodge rooms (all have lake views); families go for the four Roosevelt Cottages, each with a working fireplace and situated steps from the water.
-If they’re booked—and they often are—the 13 Singer Tavern Cottages lack fireplaces but have Dutch doors that open to let in lake breezes.
-Lodge rooms from $115, Roosevelt Cottages from $259, Singer from $224;olympicnationalparks.com
+Singles and couples cocoon in the upstairs lodge rooms (all have views); families go for the four Roosevelt Cottages, each with a working fireplace and situated steps from the water.
+If they’re booked—and they often are—the Singer Tavern Cottages lack fireplaces but have Dutch doors that open to let in lake breezes.
+Lodge rooms from $77, Roosevelt Cottages from $262, Singer from $232;olympicnationalparks.com

 Best for a variety of outdoor activities

 With its green pines and blue water, Big Bear Lake feels like a step into California vacations past.
 But you can get in good mountain biking at Snow Summit and stand-up paddleboarding on the lake.
 And Windy Point Inn is sleekly contemporary.